lukzhang/DAPP_IPFS_FileSharing/README.md

+NOTE: This was made with Truffle 4, so migrating the contract will bring about some errors if using Truffle 5.
+I have the updated version but still making some adjustments.
+If you want to have the updated version right now, please just let me know I can push the contracts that are compatable with the Truffle 5 version.

 # DAPP_IPFS_FileSharing
 Work in progress.
 DAPP uses IPFS for each account to store each file as an array.
 Images are used here for display.